Home Delivered Meals - Transition

 Q: Are hot meals being eliminated because of budget cuts?

 No. This change is about long‑term sustainability, reliability, and expanding service capacity while being responsible stewards of taxpayer funds.
+Frozen meals were already used in the previous program on weekends and holidays, with requirements ensuring participants could safely store and heat food.

 Q: The county has reserve funds.
 Why not use those instead?